Lee E-dam: 2022–present: Streaming series roles

-In 2023, Lee appeared in the Netflix original series Daily Dose of Sunshine, starring Park Bo-young, Yeon Woo-jin, Jang Dong-yoon and Lee Jung-eun.
-Directed by Lee Jae-kyoo, the series is based on the Kakao webtoon of the same Korean title by Lee Ra-ha, a former nurse.
-It was released on Netflix on November 3, 2023.
-Lee played the supporting role of Min Deul-re, a nurse in the Department of Psychiatry at Myungshin University Hospital.
-She was praised for her acting.
-Her performance in the series earned her a nomination for Best Supporting Actress at the 60th Baeksang Arts Awards.
+Lee subsequently starred in the medical drama Daily Dose of Sunshine (2023), alongside Park Bo-young, Yeon Woo-jin, Jang Dong-yoon and Lee Jung-eun.
+Directed by Lee Jae-kyoo and based on the Kakao webtoon of the same Korean title by former nurse Lee Ra-ha, the series premiered on Netflix on November 3, 2023.
+Lee played Min Deul-re, a nurse in the psychiatry department at Myungshin University Hospital.
+Her performance received critical acclaim and earned her a nomination for Best Supporting Actress at the 60th Baeksang Arts Awards.